ETAAcademy/ETAAcademy-Audit/Articles/08_Dynamic_Analysis_Deep_Learning.md

 # Dynamic Analysis and Deep Learning

-Dynamic Analysis provides powerful runtime insights but comes with computational overhead, The combination of **Static Analysis, Dynamic Analysis, and Deep Learning** offers automation and pattern recognition advantages.
+Dynamic Analysis provides powerful runtime insights but comes with computational overhead, the combination of **Static Analysis, Dynamic Analysis, and Deep Learning** offers automation and pattern recognition advantages.
 Leveraging deep learning, especially the Transformer architecture, LLMs have demonstrated capabilities in identifying vulnerabilities across various programming languages, including Solidity-based contracts.
 Techniques like RAG and fine-tuning have notably improved detection accuracy, although challenges persist, such as issues with cross-file detection, identifying zero-day vulnerabilities, and reducing false positives.

 ---